Safest Teeth Whiteners

 It may occur due to:

-People with glossitis may also experience trouble speaking, chewing, or swallowing, and their tongue may look smoother than normal.
+People with glossitis may also experience trouble speaking, chewing, or swallowing, and their tongues may look smoother than normal.

 There’s no specific treatment for glossitis.
-But some habits or medications may help reduce symptoms or prevent it from developing.
+However, some habits or medications may help reduce symptoms or prevent them from developing.
 These include:

 Anything that injures the tongue, like biting it or rubbing it against sharp teeth, can cause red dots or bumps.